adelabbaszare/Sentiment-Analysis-of-Digikala-User-Comments/README.md

     This process may take a few minutes.

 ### Step 2: Run the Analysis Notebook
-1. In the project's root directory (`SentimentProject/`), launch Jupyter Lab or Jupyter Notebook:
+1. In the project's root directory (`Digikala-WebScraper/`), launch Jupyter Lab or Jupyter Notebook:
     ```bash
     jupyter lab
     # or
     # jupyter notebook
     ```
-2. In the Jupyter environment, navigate to the `notebooks` folder and open the `Sentiment Project Notebook.ipynb` file.
+2. In the Jupyter environment, navigate to the `notebooks` folder and open the `Digikala-WebScraper Project Notebook.ipynb` file.
 3. From the notebook's top menu, change the kernel to `Python (Sentiment Env)` (or whatever name you chose in step 5).
 4. You can now run the notebook cells sequentially.